Contractors Participating in EBB

 What You Need to Know

 Ensure your client has a successful retrofit process by familiarizing yourself with the information below.

 The Retrofit Work

-The retrofit must be done in accordance with CEBC Appendix Chapter A3 or a standard plan set (Los Angeles Building Department Standard Plan No. 1 or Plan Set A);
+The retrofit must be done in accordance with CEBC Chapter A3 or a standard plan set (Los Angeles Standard Plan No. 1 or Standard Plan Set A) or an engineered solution;

 - House must have a cripple wall less than 4-feet in order for a contractor to use a standard plan set; and,

 - Houses with cripple walls higher than 4-feet must have and engineered plan by a Design Professional (engineer or architect).

 All the work should be done around the perimeter of the foundation.
 No work is required on the post and piers (see photos of retrofit work).

 The first step is to receive a building permit for the retrofit work.

 - The permit must reference in the scope of work that the work is being done in accordance with “Chapter A3” or an approved Standard Plan Set (i.e. Standard Plan Set A or LA Standard Plan Set #1).